Jacksonville Appeal LawyersExpert Appellate Attorney

 The appeals process is so different from the pre-trial and trial processes that many criminal defense lawyers don’t even handle appeals.
 Instead, many will refer a client who wants to appeal a conviction to a Florida appeal attorney who has more specific experience with the appellate process.

 At Johnson and Lufrano, P.A., we help clients not just in the Jacksonville area but throughout Florida with criminal defense at every stage of the process.
-That includes appeals of Florida criminal convictions and protective injunctions.
+That includes adult and juvenile appeals of Florida criminal convictions and protective injunctions.
 Whether you are facing criminal charges or have been convicted and want to fight your conviction or your sentence, a free consultation with one of our experienced attorneys is a great place to start.

 Call us right now at 904-513-3905 or fill out our contact form to take the first step toward educating yourself about your rights and options.
 You have a limited time to appeal in a criminal case, so don’t delay.